-Apria shall establish and maintain a Compliance Program that includes the following elements:
+PPOA shall establish and maintain a compliance program that includes the following elements:

-- A. Compliance Officer and Committee, Board of Directors, and Management Compliance Obligations - 1.
-Compliance Officer.
-Within 90 days after the Effective Date, Apria shall appoint a Compliance Officer and shall maintain a Compliance Officer for the term of the CIA.
-The Compliance Officer shall be an employee and a member of senior management of Apria, shall report directly to the Chief Executive Officer of Apria, and shall not be or be subordinate to the General Counsel or Chief Financial Officer or have any responsibilities that involve acting in any capacity as legal counsel or supervising legal counsel functions for Apria.
-The Compliance Officer shall be responsible for, without limitation: - a. developing and implementing policies, procedures, and practices designed to ensure compliance with the requirements set forth in this CIA and with Federal health care program requirements; - b. making periodic (at least quarterly) reports regarding compliance matters directly to the Board of Directors of Apria (Board) and shall be authorized to report on such matters to the Board at any time.
-Written documentation of
+- A. Chief Compliance Officer, Deputy Compliance Officers, Medical Director, Compliance Committee, Compliance and Clinical Oversight Board, and Management Certifications - 1.
+Chief Compliance Officer.
+Within 90 days after the Effective Date, PPOA shall appoint a Chief Compliance Officer and shall maintain a Chief Compliance Officer and Deputy Compliance Officers for the term of the CIA.
+The Chief Compliance Officer shall be an employee and a member of senior management of PPOA, shall report directly to the Chief Executive Officer of PPOA, and shall not be or be subordinate to the General Counsel or Chief Financial Officer or have any responsibilities that involve acting in any capacity as legal counsel or supervising legal counsel functions for PPOA.
+The Chief Compliance Officer shall be responsible for, without limitation:

-- the Compliance Officer's reports to the Board shall be made available to OIG upon request; and - c. monitoring the day-to-day compliance activities engaged in by Apria as well as any reporting obligations created under this CIA.
+- a. developing and implementing policies, procedures, and practices designed to ensure compliance with the requirements set forth in this CIA and with Federal health care program requirements; - b. overseeing the work of all Deputy Compliance Officers; - c. making periodic (at least quarterly) reports regarding compliance matters to the Compliance and Clinical Oversight Board of PPOA and shall be authorized to report on such matters to the Compliance and Clinical Oversight Board at any time.
+Written documentation of the Chief Compliance Officer's reports to the Compliance and Clinical Oversight Board shall be made available to OIG upon request; and - d. monitoring the day-to-day compliance activities engaged in by PPOA as well as any reporting requirements created under this CIA.

-Any noncompliance job responsibilities of the Compliance Officer shall be limited and must not interfere with the Compliance Officer's ability to perform the duties outlined in this CIA.
+Any noncompliance job responsibilities of the Chief Compliance Officer or the Deputy Compliance Officers shall be limited and shall not interfere or conflict with their ability to perform the duties outlined in this CIA.